ghsecuritylab/Fork-AndreDVJ-advancedtomato-arm/README.md

 AdvancedTomato-ARM firmware forked off Jacky's AdvancedTomato-ARM (which is a fork of Tomato-ARM by Shibby).

-This is my personal fork, where I attempt to fix issues, make small adjustments, update open-source components if possible, and cherry-pick fixes from others.
+This is my personal fork, of the firmware I am currently running in my router, where I attempt to fix issues, make small adjustments, update open-source components if possible, and cherry-pick fixes from others.
 This repository, while I try to keep aligned to Shibby's as much as possible, it has diverted already as some components are newer versions.

 A summary of changes from Shibby so far: